 Many factors contribute to this transition from physical to online resources.

-- increase in online enrollment - increase in the size of online collection - greater visibility of online resources (e.g., links in WorldCat Discovery beginning late 2015) - decrease in Dallas campus enrollment, especially the ThM program.
-(Students in Dallas are much more likely to use print resources than non-Dallas students.
-Twenty years of data from our old Sirsi Symphony system showed that on average, each year one FTE ThM student uses twice the library resources of one FTE student in other master's degree programs.) - student culture and preferences
+- increase in online enrollment

+- increase in the size of online collection

+- greater visibility of online resources (e.g., links in WorldCat Discovery beginning late 2015)

+- decrease in Dallas campus enrollment, especially the ThM program.

+- student culture and preferences